Topological order and Fractons from Gauging Exponential Symmetries: Introduction

+Following this spirit, we extend our theory to higher dimensions by implementing an analogous 3D construction that produces a new class of fracton topological orders in which subsystem symmetries intertwine with exponential symmetries\cite{ma2018fracton,bulmash2018higgs,Lake2021,oh22a,seiberg22a,pace2022position,delfino22,li2020fracton,huang2023chern,Vijay2016-dr,2018arXiv180302369Y,devakul2018strong,SS200310466,aasen2020topological,seo2025noninvertible,li2020fracton,kim2025unveiling}.
+In general, the gauge theory obtained by gauging the exponential symmetry exhibits the following features: \begin{enumerate} \item Certain deconfined charge or flux excitations have restricted motions. \item The ground state exhibits long-range entanglement; its degeneracy oscillates with system size. \item Anyon excitations display nontrivial, path-dependent braiding statistics. \end{enumerate}

-Finally, the paper is organized as follows.
-In Section \ref{sec:one}, we propose generalized 2+1D gauge theories that incorporate exponential charge symmetries and discuss how they can emerge from gauging bosonic lattice models.
-We also discuss how this construction is related to the models studied in Ref. \cite{Watanabe2022}.
-In Section \ref{sec:two} we study, in detail, the low-energy physics of a concrete $\mathbb{Z}_N$ gauge theory coming from exponential charge symmetries.
-We discuss that, under some conditions over the parameters $a$ and $N$, the resulting theory corresponds to a Type-I fracton model.
-Finally, in Section \ref{beyond} we discuss how the exponential symmetry gauging protocol can be used to build Chern-Simons-like theories and the interplay of exponential charge with sub-system symmetries in SPTs and 3D fracton phases.
+To scrutinize the topological and fracton orders emerging from gauging exponential polynomial symmetries, the paper is organized as follows.
+In Sec.~\ref{sec:one}, we construct generalized $2$D gauge theories with exponential charge symmetries and show how they can arise from gauging bosonic lattice models, relating them to the models of Ref.~\cite{Watanabe2022}.
+In Sec.~\ref{sec:two}, we analyze the low-energy physics of a concrete $\mathbb{Z}_N$ gauge theory from exponential symmetries, including its long-range entanglement, constrained excitations, and oscillatory but finite ground-state degeneracy (GSD).
+In Sec.~\ref{beyond}, we discuss extensions to Chern–Simons-like theories and subsystem SPT phases in two dimensions.
+Finally, we generalize the framework to three dimensions by incorporating exponential symmetry into the X-cube model, yielding a broad class of fracton gauge theories.